Rem Pitlick: Minnesota Wild (2021–2022)

-Montreal Canadiens
+Montreal Canadiens (2022–2023)

-On January 11 2022, Pitlick was placed on waivers by the Wild and was then claimed the next day by the Montreal Canadiens.
+On January 11, 2022, Pitlick was placed on waivers by the Wild, and was claimed by the Montreal Canadiens.
+He made his debut in a 3–2 overtime loss to the Chicago Blackhawks on January 13.
+He scored his first goal for the team in the next game on January 17, taking a pass from Jonathan Drouin to beat Karel Vejmelka of the Arizona Coyotes in a 7–2 loss.
 He made an immediate impact on arrival in Montreal, in the midst of what was a historically poor season for the team, registering six points in his first seven games and almost double the average ice time he had with the Wild.
-At the end of the season, Pitlick registered 9 goals, and 17 assists for 27 points with the Canadiens.
+At the end of the season, Pitlick registered nine goals and 17 assists for 27 points with the Canadiens.

-After initially testing free agency, Pitlick was re-signed to a two-year, $2.2 million contract extension with the Canadiens on July 16, 2022.
+After initially testing free agency, Pitlick was re-signed to a two-year, $2.2 million contract extension with the Canadiens on July 16.
 However, he struggled early in the next season, amidst a logjam of forwards in the Canadiens roster.
 He dressed for seven of the team's first twelve games, registering no points.
-On November 7, with fellow forward Evgeni Dadonov scheduled to return to the roster from injured reserve, it was announced that Pitlick was being put on waivers.
-After injuries to several starting players, Pitlick returned to the line up.
-In a memorable game against Toronto on January 21, 2023 Pitlick scored in overtime in three-on-three play to win the match for Montreal.
+On November 7, with fellow forward Evgenii Dadonov scheduled to return to the roster from injured reserve, it was announced that Pitlick was being put on waivers.
+After going unclaimed on waivers, he was assigned to Montreal's AHL affiliate, the Laval Rocket.
+After injuries to several starting players, Pitlick was recalled on November 16, recording three points in three games with Laval.
+He spent the rest of the season going between the Canadiens and the Rocket.
+In a memorable game against the Toronto Maple Leafs on January 21, 2023, Pitlick scored in overtime in three-on-three play to win the match for Montreal.
+He played in 18 games with Laval, scoring five goals and 22 points and 46 games with Montreal, adding six goals and 15 points.

+Pittsburgh Penguins (2023–2024)

+On August 6, Pitlick was traded to the Pittsburgh Penguins as part of a three-team trade also involving the San Jose Sharks.
+He did not make the Penguins' team out of training camp and was placed on waivers.
+After going unclaimed he was assigned to Pittsburgh's AHL affiliate, the Wilkes-Barre/Scranton Penguins on October 5.
+He played in 32 games with Wilkes-Barre/Scranton, registering eight goals and 24 points in 32 games.